 Cloud computing alters the way companies interact with their data and applications.
 Instead of being stored on local hard drives or network servers, data and applications are stored on a remote host that can be accessed at any time from any location using the internet and a simple web browser.

 The growth of cloud technologies has also spurred a massive volume of data.
 Big data describes data sets so large and complex that they are impractical to manage with traditional software tools.
 Collecting, storing, handling and analyzing these large data sets requires the flexibility and cost-effectiveness of the cloud.

-Cloud training from New Horizons Huntsville gives companies confidence that their IT employees have the skills to deploy and manage modern cloud and big data technologies.
+Cloud training from New Horizons Alabama gives companies confidence that their IT employees have the skills to deploy and manage modern cloud and big data technologies.
 For IT professionals, cloud training builds a solid foundation of high-demand skills that validate your expertise and set you apart from other job candidates.